 Epoxy resins have some wonderful attributes that are not shared by all adhesives.
 They can fill gaps, and can normally be sanded easily to leave a pretty glue line.
 These characteristics make them ideal for gluing and repairing wood and other materials.
+Here we show you how to do this to maximise the strength of your repairs and joints.

 Application of the Epoxy Wood Glue on the Surfaces to be Glued